cleeistaken/automation-mssql-linux/README.md

 * An issue with **vmw_fence_rest** STONITH configuration parameters.
 We observed that, on some vSphere Versions (e.g. 6.7.0 - Build 18010599), the value supplied for “vcenter_server” must be the IP address of the vCenter Server.
 Specifying the FQDN of the vCenter Server results in failed STONITH configuration.

+##Authors

+* Deji Akomolafe is a VMware Staff Solutions Architect that specializes in the virtualization of Microsoft Business Critical Applications on VMware's vSphere.

+* Mark Xu is a VMware Solutions Architect that specializes in Business Critical Applications Solutions on VMware's vSphere.

+* Charles Lee is a VMware Senior Solutions Architect that specializes in Business Critical Application and Automation on VMware's vSphere.